Carlosperez1001/CompanyJob_GUI/README.md

-# CompanyJobGUI
+# CompanyJob GUI
 This program will help users visualize the amount of companies that offer technical carrers around the globe.
-It is currently a work in progress, however you are able to organize your choices by adding or removing companies from the embedded  database.
+It is currently a work in progress, however you are able to organize your choices of companies by adding or removing them from the embedded database.

 ## Demonstration
 ### Adding index